Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Comparative study: vs

 \begin{itemize} \item \textbf{Transition smoothness}: How smooth the transitions between the yellow (inpainted) and the white (reference) segments is? please refer only to the transitions between the segments. \item \textbf{Audio match}: How well does the audio in the yellow segments match the audio in the white segments?
 A good match should maintain instrumentation, dynamics (volume), tempo, and feel like a part of the same musical piece.
 Ignore the smoothness of the transition between segments. \end{itemize} The results of the human study, presented in \Cref{tab:inpaint_sub}, confirms preliminary observation.
 Supervised \fm receives the highest scores for both \emph{transition smoothness} and \emph{audio match}, indicating that it generates missing segment with better alignment to the context. \ar ranks second: it produces segments with good fidelity (lowest \fad) but often leaves a discernible seam at the boundaries.
 Zero-shot \fm delivers the best CLAP, PQ, and CE but exhibits high variance: some samples perfectly fits the context while others drift into unrelated content.
 This suggests that the sampling configuration could be updated per-sample and a more complex sampling strategy could be used to improve ZS capabilities.

-\textbf{Take-away.} Supervised flow matching is the most robust inpainting method: it yields the smoothest and most coherent edits; zero-shot flow matching is attractive for rapid, prompt-driven edits but needs a small hyper-parameter search per-sample or a better sampling strategy to provide more stable outputs.
+\textbf{Take-away.} Supervised inpainting \fm is the best method among the observed approaches yielding the smoothest and most coherent edits.
+Text-to-music \fm could be used for zero-shot inpainting but would require a hyper-parameter search per-sample or a better sampling strategy to provide more stable outputs.